CCA-Software-Group/short_tutorials/README.md

 Short software tutorials
 ------------------------

-The tutorials in the `short_tutorials` folder span a range of topics, mostly in the form of Jupyter notebooks.
+This repo collects brief tutorials on a range of software development topics.
+The `short_tutorials` folder contains these, often in the form of Jupyter notebooks.